gonpaul/gonpaul/README.md

 Web Developer
 -------------

-I've been coding for closely 2 years, and in the past year, I got interested in building full-stack web applications.
+I've been coding for nearly 2 years, and in the past year, I got interested in building full-stack web applications.
 I aim to become a software engineer with a profound understanding of creating efficient and high-performing solutions.

 * 🌍  I'm based in Saint Petersburg
 * 🖥️  See my portfolio at [MyPortfolio](http://gonpaul-portfolio.onrender.com/)